vkbo/novelWriter/README.md

 ### Package Versions

-PyQt/Qt should be at least 5.3, but ideally 5.10 or higher for nearly all features to work.
 Exporting to Markdown requires PyQt/Qt 5.14.
 There are no known minimum for `lxml`, but the code was originally written with 4.2.
 The optional spell check library must be at least 3.0.0 to work with Windows 64 bit systems.
 On Linux, 2.0.0 also works fine.